data-tools/big-data-types/docs/Transformations.md

 ```
 All your field names will have "_at" at the end.

-`t` is the Type of the field so you can decide how to transform your keys based on the type
+`t` is the Type of the field so you can decide how to transform your keys based on the type with a simple pattern matching